pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 ---

 # The book's message
-The key message of the books’ authors is that the way people behave is explained by better cooperative game theory.
+The key message of the books’ authors is that the way people behave in every day life is explained most fully by cooperative economics.

-Much of the authors’ argument is academic in nature -- intended to add to a scientific body of knowledge.
-The authors go into great detail about the evolutionary basis for their arguments.
-They delve deeply into population genetics, experimental economics, evolutionary game theory, archaeology, genetic inheritance and cultural transmission.
-There exist some excellent book reviews that address the scientific validity of the arguments.
-That won't be the focus here.
+This is not to say that classical economics, behavioral economics, evolutionary economics do not predict it -- just that cooperative mechanisms resolve certain paradoxes and fill in gaps left by the prevailing ideas.

 ---

 # My key takeaways
 This document will focus more on core takeaways instead of methodology.
 If we assume that the book's claims are correct, then how can its lessons be used in today's world?
 Many of its insights are (still) explained by the ‘conventional wisdom’, such as kinship, mutualism, and signaling, as well as by evolutionary theory, culture, and institutions.

-This article lays the foundation and covers the main claims of the book.
-[The next part in this series, Part 1](https://pluteski.github.io/speech-to-text/coopspecies_summary_1.md.html) gives an overview of competing alternative explanations.
-[The next part, Part 2](https://pluteski.github.io/speech-to-text/coopspecies_summary_2.md.html) summarizes their arguments that human-level cooperation is impossible to model with only non-cooperative game theory.
-[The final part in this series, Part 3](https://pluteski.github.io/speech-to-text/coopspecies_summary_3.md.html) puts things into context with evolutionary game theory, and the rise of institutions.
+This article covers the main claims of the book.
+[The next part in this series, Part 1](https://pluteski.github.io/speech-to-text/key-lessons-from-a-cooperative-species-part-1.html) gives an overview of competing alternative explanations.
+[Then, Part 2](https://pluteski.github.io/speech-to-text/key-lessons-from-a-cooperative-species-part-2.html) summarizes their arguments that human-level cooperation is impossible to model with only non-cooperative game theory.
+[The final part in this series, Part 3](https://pluteski.github.io/speech-to-text/key-lessons-from-a-cooperative-species-part-3.html) puts things into context with evolutionary game theory and the rise of institutions.

 Because this is a summary overview of a lengthy but dense book, for the purpose of brevity many of the explanations will be terse with little elaboration.